Graphic with text: "ARTSQ makes world history accessible & fun for everyone!" on a yellow starburst background.

 Founded in 2023, we created ARTSQ to instill a lifelong love of art, archaeology, and history in everyone.

-We’re not a massive institution.
-We’re not anonymous voices behind a wall of text.
-We’re not standing in a museum talking in hushed whispers.
-We’re three women with decades of experience in art history, history, and archaeology who believe that learning should be joyful, personal, and for everyone.
-We choose our materials with care, we obsess over the details, and we design every resource to feel like an adventure.
+We’re three women with PhDs and decades of experience in art history, history, and archaeology who believe that learning should be joyful, personal, and accessible to everyone.
+We choose our materials with care, we obsess over the details, and we design every resource to feel with purpose.

 Our content is made to be accessible, whether you’re new to art history or already an expert.